Congregation of the Annunciation: History

 In 1920, the Belgian Congregation of the Annunciation was founded by three of the great abbeys of Belgium: St. Andrew's Abbey in Bruges, Keizersberg Abbey, and Maredsous Abbey.
 These monasteries shared descent from the Abbey of Beuron.
 Their respective abbots, Theodore Neve, Robert de Kerchove, and Columba Marmion, chose to unite their communities into a new congregation.

 Yet even before its inception, the international character of the Annunciation Congregation was nascent.
 Gerard van Caloen, founder of St. Andrew's Abbey, dreamed of reviving the missionary apostolate of such early Benedictines as Boniface, Apostle of the Germans.
 While acting as the Beuronese Congregation's procurator in Rome, Van Caloen saw that the Brazilian Congregation was in need of assistance.
 Thus, in 1898, he facilitated the foundation of St. Andrew's Abbey as a procura for monastic restoration.
 Upon being raised to an abbey in 1901, St. Andrew's Abbey was incorporated into the Brazilian Congregation, but was detached from it in 1920 to form the Congregation of the Annunciation.

 Under Van Caloen's successor, Abbot Theodore Neve, the monks of St. Andrew's Abbey established mission stations in the Belgian Congo.
-The abbey would go on to create monastic foundations in China, India, Poland, the United States, and Zaïre.
+The abbey would go on to create monastic foundations in China, India, Poland, the United States, and Zaire.
 Likewise, Maredsous established an Irish foundation in 1927, which in turn has expanded to Nigeria.
-The Polish community at Tyniec near Krakow has founded two additional houses in Poland, and one in Slovakia.
+The Polish community at Tyniec near Kraków has founded two additional houses in Poland, and one in Slovakia.

 Over the years, the Annunciation Congregation has also expanded by incorporating previously existing abbeys.
 Thus, the Abbey of St Matthias (Germany), Egmond Abbey (Netherlands), the Abbey of Our Lady of Exile (Trinidad and Tobago), and St Benedict's Abbey, Singeverga (Portugal) have contributed their mature monastic communities to the Congregation.

 In 1968, the monastery of Mont César, Louvain (Belgium) withdrew from the Congregation to join the Flemish Province of the Subiaco Congregation.